Sola fide: Justification

-Biblical exegesis
+Erasmus

+In Catholic biblical scholar Erasmus's final fifth edition of his New Testament (1535), he made a lengthy word study of "sola fide" in relation to 1 Corinthians 3:2 and denied Luther's construal and insertion of "alone": when "sola is used in an expression such as sola fides, it means not ‘apart from everything else’ but ‘pre-eminently.’"

+Catholic exegesis of Letter of James

 Catholic exegetes believe that St. James, to continue the thread above, had no other object than to emphasize the fact—already emphasized by St. Paul—that only such faith as is active in charity and good works (fides caritate formata) possesses any power to justify man (cf. Galatians 5:6; 1 Corinthians 13:2), whilst faith devoid of charity and good works (fides informis) is a dead faith and in the eyes of God insufficient for justification (cf. James 2:17 sqq.)

 In response to sola fide, Robert Sungenis argues in his 1997 book Not by Faith Alone that: